cyber-dojo-retired/runner-stateful/README.md

   * { status:error, output:msg } -> something went wrong

 # build the docker images
-This builds the runner-server image and an example runner-client image.
+Builds the runner-server image and an example runner-client image.
 ```
 $ ./build.sh
 ```

 # bring up the docker containers
-This brings up a runner-server container and a runner-client container.
+Brings up a runner-server container and a runner-client container.

 ```
 $ ./up.sh
 ```

 # run the tests
-This runs the runner-server's tests from inside a runner-server container and then the runner-client's tests from inside the runner-client container.
+Runs the runner-server's tests from inside a runner-server container and then the runner-client's tests from inside the runner-client container.
 ```
 $ ./test.sh